KofTwentyTwo/Aestimare/README.md

 - Activity metrics (commits, pull requests, issues)
 - Optional: Local repository cloning for deeper analysis

-### Phase 2: LLM Analysis
+### Phase 2: Analysis

-Collected data is analyzed using Large Language Models (Anthropic Claude or OpenAI GPT) with specialized prompts that:
+Collected data is analyzed to identify issues and opportunities:

 - **Security Assessment**: Identifies vulnerabilities, misconfigurations, and compliance gaps
 - **Infrastructure Review**: Evaluates architecture, reliability, performance, and operational excellence
 - **Cost Optimization**: Finds unused resources, right-sizing opportunities, and savings potential
 - **Code Quality**: Assesses repository health, best practices, documentation, and testing coverage

+**Enhanced Analysis (Optional)**: When configured, the tool can use Large Language Models (Claude or GPT) to provide more contextual analysis, generate detailed recommendations, and create more comprehensive reports.
+This enhancement builds upon the core analysis engine that has been refined through years of production use.

 ### Phase 3: Report Generation